You are tuned to the nation's most listened-to radio program.

 All of you in this audience and me were like one big happy family.

-And whenever I get the same, you know, if what when you people in the audience are insulted as my numb robots, I take that personally too, just as you take it personally when they come after me.
+And whenever I get the same, you know, when you people in the audience are insulted as mind-numb robots, I take that personally too, just as you take it personally when they come after me.

-They don't understand they can't break this connection.
+If they don't understand, they can't break this connection.

 And you know why?